Difference Between LTD and LLC

 Main Differences Between LTD and LLC

-2. Another key difference is that the shareholders of a LTD partnership are liable to pay the company’s debt limited to what they have invested whereas in LLC, all members have protection from debt and liabilities.
+2. Another key difference is that the shareholders of an LTD partnership are liable to pay the company’s debt limited to what they have invested, whereas, in LLC, all members have protection from debt and liabilities.

-3. Shareholders of LTD are called partners since there are certain limitations to who can be a shareholder whereas LLCs can attract investors by proving shares, since they are eligible to have a number of shareholders.
+3. Shareholders of LTD are called partners since there are certain limitations to who can be a shareholder.
+In contrast, LLCs can attract investors by providing shares since they are eligible to have several shareholders.

-5. In limited partnerships when a limited partner involves in company decisions making, he risks losing more whereas an LLC member can also take part in the decision making of the company without risking any assets.
+5. In limited partnerships, when a limited partner involves in company decisions making, he risks losing more.
+In contrast, an LLC member can also participate in the company’s decision-making without risking assets.

 One request?